Eddie Tolan: Cass Tech High School

 Tolan attended Cass Technical High School in Detroit where he was an outstanding football player and sprinter.
 While at Cass Tech, Tolan set state records in the 100 and 220-yard dashes.
 While still in high school, Tolan ran the 100-yard dash in 9.8 seconds and the 220-yard dash in 21.5 seconds.
-At age of 16, Tolan was a member of a two-man team from Cass Tech that won the 1925 National Interscholastic indoor meet in Chicago.
+Aged 16, Tolan was a member of a two-man team from Cass Tech that won the 1925 National Interscholastic indoor meet in Chicago.
 He won his first sprint double at the state meet as a sophomore, and in 1927 he won the 100 and 220-yard dashes at the National Interscholastic Championship at Soldier Field in Chicago.
 Despite his accomplishments as a sprinter, Tolan's first love was football, and he often said "the six touchdowns he scored in one game as a 131-pound quarterback at Detroit's Cass Tech High School was his greatest thrill, rather than his double win in the Olympics."

 University of Michigan

 Football

-Tolan was recruited by several major universities as a football player, but he chose the University of Michigan.
+Tolan was recruited by several major universities as a football player and chose the University of Michigan.
 There are differing accounts as to why Tolan never played on the varsity football team at Michigan.
 According to a published account in The Detroit News in 2002, Tolan joined the freshman football team as a freshman in 1927.
 At that time, no African-American had played on Michigan's varsity football team since George Jewett in the 1890s.
 Tolan was initially allowed to play, but on the third day of practice, the freshman football coach told him, "Some of the coaches are disagreeing on your chances.
 Some of them think that you shouldn't be allowed to play football.
-I'd be tickled to have you but I'm afraid I'm going to be outvoted."
-The Detroit News noted, that the freshman coach was outvoted: "They took away Eddie Tolan's football uniform and handed him a track suit in exchange."
+I'd be tickled to have you, but I'm afraid I'm going to be outvoted."
+The Detroit News noted that the freshman coach was outvoted: "They took away Eddie Tolan's football uniform and handed him a track suit in exchange."

-Other accounts indicate, it was an injury that prevented Tolan from playing football at Michigan.
+Other accounts indicate it was an injury that prevented Tolan from playing football at Michigan.
 An Associated Press story on Tolan in 1958 stated: "He would have been a football great as a quarterback, had a knee injury in his junior year in high school not forced him to channel all his energies to track."
 In his obituary, the Associated Press reported that the coaches at Michigan "talked the pint-sized speedster into going out for track."
 Tolan was also quoted as saying, "The track team did a lot more traveling then, so I saw the opportunity to travel on a Pullman and see the country."